Home Cymbalta Lawsuits

 Cymbalta New York Trial

-California is not the only state seeing legal actions against Cymbalta’s maker.
+California is not the only state that saw legal actions against Cymbalta’s maker.
 In its 2015 annual report, Eli Lilly said it was “named in approximately 140 lawsuits involving approximately 1,300 plaintiffs filed in various federal and state courts alleging injuries arising from discontinuation of treatment with Cymbalta.”
-News reports from that same year say that the company faces more than 5,000 Cymbalta withdrawal cases.
+News reports from that same year say that the company faced more than 5,000 Cymbalta withdrawal cases.
 One publicized case is out of New York.

 McDowell v.
 Eli Lilly & Co.